Skip to main content

 • If you don’t see the courses you expect on the Faculty Webcourse Manager, it’s possible your departmental scheduler has not assigned you to those courses (they are listed as taught by STAFF).
 Inquire at your department.

-• Order a parking permit online: http://parking.ucf.edu – at UCF, your license plate is your permit, and back-in parking is prohibited so that license plates can be read from the street/driving lane.
+• Order a parking permit online at the UCF Parking Services webpage.
+At UCF, your license plate is your permit, and back-in parking is prohibited so that license plates can be read from the street/driving lane.

 60+ Days before the start of classes: